 Norbert Rottgen, chairman of the Bundestag's foreign-affairs committee, argues that Putin's unwillingness to play by the rules of international relations requires the West to show it's tough enough to stand up for convictions of its own.
 History has taught the Germans to be sensitive to "excessive nationalism" and "territorial megalomania," but the time may be at hand for Germany to become the crucial player.
 Implementing sanctions against Moscow could be the place to start.

 Merkel, who grew up in East Germany when it was a Soviet satrapy, has the scientist's eye for observation and analysis.
 She understands the phrase, "It's the economy, dummkopf!"
 With 6,000 German companies doing business with Russia and more than 350,000 German workers who thrive through Russian trade with Germany, she recognizes German economic vulnerability and the importance of oil and gas imports, but she knows the damage the Europeans could inflict on Russia with serious sanctions limiting exports, which include high-tech products, trains, automobiles, chemicals and medicines.

 Disillusioned that her telephone diplomacy with Putin failed, she's poised to go for more, to push her reputation as a tough Merkelvellian with the gloss of Mutti, a mother.
 She's fluent in Russian, but it's not at all clear that she and Vlad speak the same language.

 Write to Suzanne Fields at: email@example.com.
+Suzanne Fields is currently working on a book that will revisit John Milton's "Paradise Lost."
 To find out more about Suzanne Fields and read her past columns, visit the Creators webpage at www.creators.com.